 There has been much written about similarities between Eastern religion and modern physics; most of it, I think, is of questionable value.
 But I do think that certain mythologies of the East, which emphasize the unity of the creating and the created, can provide interesting insights into the immanence that is implicit in Naturalism.

 To consider the creating and the creation, and mind and matter, as aspects of one all-encompassing Nature, requires for many of us a radical change in how we think about the world.
 Western culture is rooted in a dualism that separates these and modern science arose in this culture.
 Even though the implications of Naturalism and the discoveries of modern science go against dualism, how we interpret these discoveries is influenced by our dualistic cultural roots.
-For all these reason, this implication of Naturalism as an immanent, all-inclusive principle has remained somewhat hidden.
+For all these reasons, this implication of Naturalism as an immanent, all-inclusive principle has remained somewhat hidden.

 nature vs. Nature